 On January 30, 2012 Golden Arrow announced it had staked a new license, Ritsuko (3,237 ha), bringing the Company's total land holdings in the prospective Caballos district to 25,195 ha.
-The company completed bulldozer road access in January along with trenching and sampling (results pending).
-Talus fine sampling has defined a 1.4 km anomalous zone with up to 1667 ppm Cu and up to 150ppb Au.
-Currently the company is conducting detailed ground magnetic and IP/Resistivity surveys at Caballos to define drill targets.
+The company completed bulldozer road access in January along with trenching and sampling.
+Talus fine sampling has defined a 1.4 km anomalous zone with up to 1,667 ppm Cu and up to 150 ppb Au.